canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 ##### Licences

-* Be careful when combining code with different licenses (dynamicly linked dependencies or directly including code).
+* Be careful when combining code with different licenses (dynamically linked dependencies or directly including code).
 * Certain licenses are incompatible when combined in the same program.
 * Maintain updates and need to log all licences for notices and legal audits.